About the BLM Socioeconomic Profile Tool

-What is the Bureau of Land Management Socioeconomic Profiles tool?
+What is the Bureau of Land Management Socioeconomic Profile tool?

 Users can explore local data on economics, demographics, land use, economic sectors, and other topics.
 Each topic includes a summary of relevant data along with a description of the socioeconomic characteristics described in the section and a discussion of how to use the characteristics to understand an area including the relationship to BLM-managed lands.